jojal5/Extremes.jl/docs/src/getting_started.md

 plot(data, x=:Year, y=:SeaLevel, Geom.line)
 ```

-#### GEV parameters estimation
+### GEV parameters estimation

 In this example, the Generalized Extreme Value (GEV) distribution is fitted by maximum likelihood to the annual maximum sea-levels at Port-Pirie.

 The data have been loaded in a *DataFrame*.
-The function `gevfit` can be called directly using the dataframe as the first argument and the data column symbol as the second argument as follows:
+The function [`gevfit`](@ref) can be called directly with the dataframe as the first argument and the data column symbol as the second argument as follows:

 ```@repl portpirie
 fm = gevfit(data, :SeaLevel)